 When comparing Sublime Text vs PyCharm, the Slant community recommends PyCharm for most people.
-In the question“What are the best Python IDEs?”
+In the question“What are the best IDEs or editors for Python?”
 PyCharm is ranked 1st while Sublime Text is ranked 3rd.
 The most important reason people chose PyCharm is:

 Ranked in these QuestionsQuestion Ranking